 For all Lilith players who also play as Maya in the second game, the whole Angel boss fight and its aftermath are a combination of this and Nightmare Fuel, especially when you realize that without your help, things wouldn't have gotten this far.

 Maya came to Pandora to learn more about Sirens and Siren abilities, but instead killed one Siren, condemned the other to being a living battery, and had to fight against a man who used another Siren like the monks used her, only to a much worse degree.

 Tiny Tina, full stop.
 13 years old, living right next to a bandit camp, with really deep bags under her eyes that could come either from sleep deprivation or PTSD from watching her parents brutally murdered before her eyes.
 While most of her dialogue is written in a deliberately-zany fashion, the last line she utters at the end of her side-mission series after executing her parents' murderer at a stuffed-animal tea party is just absolutely tragic.

 Tiny Tina: (quivering and deadpan) Best tea party ever...

 It gets even worse when, through a series of ECHO recordings, you find out just how her parents were killed.
 They were unwilling volunteers in Jack's slag experiments.

 Those recordings are just horrifying.
-The unwilling subject who begs the doctor to let him go because he might have Skull Shivers, the doctor who wants to help him but can't because Jack is threatening her wife, Tiny Tina witnessing her parents' horrific deaths and being reduced to crying and screaming 'Why is this happening?'...
+The unwilling subject who begs the doctor to let his husband go because he has Skull Shivers, the doctor who wants to help him but can't because Jack is threatening her wife, Tiny Tina witnessing her parents' horrific deaths and being reduced to crying and screaming 'Why is this happening?'...

 As mentioned above, Tina has lines recorded but unused for Bearer of Bad News.
 The news singlehandedly deflates her personality and slaps her back into reality, which is absolutely heartwrenching to hear.
 The dialogue implies that Tina locks herself up in her workshop after that.